-CERT C guidelines: MSC15-C
+CERT C guidelines [38]: MSC15-C

-See: 6.55 Unspecified behaviour [BQF] and 6.57 Implementation-defined behaviour [FAB].
+See also subclauses 6.55 Unspecified behaviour [BQF] and 6.57 Implementation-defined behaviour [FAB].

 6.56.3 Mechanism of failure

 Language specifications may categorize the behaviour of a language construct as undefined rather than as a semantic violation (that is, an erroneous use of the language) because of the potentially high implementation cost of detecting and diagnosing all occurrences of it.
 In this case no specific behaviour is required and the translator or runtime system is at liberty to do anything it pleases (which may include issuing a diagnostic).